 Tiny Home Cost Estimator

-Use this calculator to estimate a ballpark total budget for a tiny home build by combining build cost (square footage × cost per square foot) with land, labor, and optional extras.
-Results are estimates only and should be validated with local quotes.
+Use this calculator to estimate a ballpark total budget for a tiny home build by combining build cost with land, labor, and optional extras.
+It is designed for early planning, comparison shopping, and reality-checking ideas before you request local quotes.

 How this tiny home cost estimator works